 Who should apply: Highly motivated high-school students 9th-12th grade who are able to work independently, but also are able to work with other students during optional Zoom sessions.
 An interest in history, travel outside of the United States, and many other personal attributes can assist the student in understanding and engaging with the material.

 Instructor qualifications and bio:

 Mrs. Jessica Newman is from Birmingham, Alabama.
-She is excited to start her 2nd year with PA Homeschoolers AP online program!
 She graduated from the University of Montevallo (Montevallo, Alabama, USA) with a Bachelor of Arts in History and in 2004, a Masters in Education from the University of Montevallo.
 In 2012, Mrs. Newman graduated with a Masters in History from the University of Alabama at Birmingham (Birmingham, Alabama, USA).
 In 16 years of teaching, she has taught Modern World History, Modern U.S. History, AP European History, Comparative World Religions and Current Events, AP World History, AP World History Modern, and Speech/Debate.
 In 2015, she passed the English/Language Arts PRAXIS.
-Mrs. Newman has also been an AP European History Reader for four years along with online AP review collaborations with fellow AP Euro teachers such as Ms. Meredith Noah.
+Mrs. Newman has also been an AP European History Reader for four years along with online AP review collaborations with fellow AP Euro teachers.

-Mrs. Newman currently resides in Alabaster, Alabama with her husband and two children, Julieanne (13 years old) and Jeff (11 years old) She loves everything history including shopping for antiques and doing genealogy research.
+Mrs. Newman currently resides in Alabaster, Alabama with her husband and two children.
+She loves everything history including shopping for antiques and doing genealogy research.
 Her Masters Thesis was "Berry G. Jackson: Murder Witness and Murderer"- detailing Mrs. Newman's GGG Grandfather, who was enslaved in Levy Co., Florida, who escaped enslavement, joined the Union in the Civil War, and became a respectable member of a society in Rochester, New York.
 Mrs. Newman loves to cheer for the University of Alabama Crimson Tide and the UAB Blazers.
 She loves to travel and has visited England, Ireland, Scotland, France, and Italy multiple times.
 She also loves hiking or riding her mountain bike with family.
 She enjoys taking her 1971 Chevelle Malibu out for a spin when she is able to and she has a myriad of quirky favorites such as watching Doctor Who and playing Pokemon (card game and TCG).
 Mrs. Newman also has 2 rescue cats (tuxedos) named Panther and Simone.